14paxton/14paxton.github.io/Linux/Email.md

      --user 'your-email@gmail.com:your-email-password' \
      --insecure \
      --verbose
 ```

 > Detailed Explanation of Options

+- ```--url 'smtp://smtp.gmail.com:587':```
-- ```--url 'smtp://smtp.gmail.com:587': Specifies the SMTP server and port to connect to.
-Gmail uses smtp.gmail.com on port 587.```
+    - Specify the SMTP server and port to connect to.
+Gmail uses smtp.gmail.com on port 587.
+- ```--ssl-reqd:```
-- ```--ssl-reqd: Enforces SSL/TLS encryption.```
+    - Enforces SSL/TLS encryption.
+- ```--mail-from 'your-email@gmail.com':```
-- ```--mail-from 'your-email@gmail.com': The sender's email address.```
+    - The sender's email address.
+- ```--mail-rcpt 'recipient-email@example.com':```
-- ```--mail-rcpt 'recipient-email@example.com': The recipient's email address.
-You can specify multiple recipients by using multiple --mail-rcpt options.```
+    - The recipient's email address.
+You can specify multiple recipients by using multiple --mail-rcpt options.
+- ```--upload-file mail.txt:```
-- ```--upload-file mail.txt: Specifies the file that contains the email's content.
-This file should include the email headers and body.```
+    - Specify the file that contains the email's content.
+This file should include the email headers and body.
+- ```--user 'your-email@gmail.com:your-email-password':```
-- ```--user 'your-email@gmail.com:your-email-password': The SMTP server authentication details in the format username:password.```
+    - The SMTP server authentication details in the format username:password.
+- ```--insecure:```
-- ```--insecure: Allows connections to SSL sites without certificates.
-Remove this if you want to enforce certificate validation.```
+    - Allows connections to SSL sites without certificates.
+Remove this if you want to enforce certificate validation.
+- ```--verbose:```
-- ```--verbose: Provides detailed information about the curl operation.```
+    - Provides detailed information about the curl operation.

 ## with attachment